-Now that classes are over it occurs to me that Old Rex, like Prufrock, may have been like all of us, with desires left stranded on the shore.
-At one point in his life, he may even have heard the mermaids singing, each to each.
-Perhaps he too said to himself that There will be time to murder and create, / And time for all the works and days of hands / That lift and drop a question on your plate.
-Yet at what point did he realize he was out of time?
-When did he first understand that the beautiful mermaids were never going to sing to him?
+Now that classes are over it occurs to me that Old Rex, like Prufrock, was like all of us, with desires left stranded on the shore.
+At one point in his life, he heard the mermaids singing, each to each, and said to himself, There will be time to murder and create, / And time for all the works and days of hands / That lift and drop a question on your plate.
+Yet at what point did he see that he was out of time?
+When did he see that the mermaids wouldn’t sing to him?

 What time is it, anyway?
 I look at my watch but it’s not there.
 I put it on the counter before getting into the bath.
 But still time flows like water through my fingers, just like Camus said.

-Where to fit Prufrock’s crisis of existentialism and meaning?
-Is it the end of the epic — the death of a literary form that once encompassed the meaning of entire civilizations?
-Is it Beauty’s revenge — the perfume from a dress that makes Prufrock so digress?
+Where to situate Prufrock’s crisis of meaning?
+With the death of the epic, which once encompassed the meaning of entire civilizations?
+With Beauty’s revenge, and the perfume from a dress that makes us think of other things?
 Or does Prufrock’s journey signal the end of love, and the beginning of tragedy?

-I share in Prufrock's uncertainty, the slippery digits of time cascading like water down the faucet.
+I share in Prufrock's uncertainty, the slippery current of time cascading down the faucet.
 I see the months, weeks, and days that I should've spent huddled over my books instead of sitting on Wreck Beach and lingering by the chambers of the sea.
 Like Macbeth, I’ve made my own bed, drawn my own bath.
-The only thing I’m sure about is that it’s already the tomorrow for whom the bells toll.
-The bells ring again and again, as if there is no yesterday and as if tomorrow is too monotonous to think about: To-morrow, and to-morrow, and to-morrow / Creeps in this petty pace from day to day, / To the last syllable of recorded time.